 One Planet Living is the vision of a world in which people enjoy happy, healthy lives within their fair share of the earth’s resources, leaving space for wildlife and wilderness.

-“Sustainability means development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+Sustainability means development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

 Sustainable living is when we consider the impact of fossil fuels on global warming and climate change and develop ways to make our energy use more efficient.

 We reduce our over-consumption, re-build communities that support each other, and maintain heritage rather than destroy it.